likaidi111/HREF-DETR/README.md

 When switching between three-scale and four-scale models, keep the backbone output shapes, hybrid encoder input levels, transformer `feat_strides`, and `num_levels` mutually consistent.

-## Quick Start

-Run all commands from the repository root.

 ### Train